1Invicta/password_checker_py/readme.md

 Emphasis on 'basic': it checks for the length as well as the presence of upper/lowercase characters, digits and special characters in a password.

+* Occasional updates

-* I'll be updating this tool every now and then on my free time.
+I'll be updating this tool every now and then on my free time.
 The idea is that I make enough tools to eventually create a 'dev suite toolkit' of sorts, useful almost anywhere.

 * Python?